dpavliciuc/Bid-App/README.md

 # Bid App

 ## About
 This project is a bidding application created by me.
-The main feature of the app is allowing users to place bids on current items within a time limit.
+The main feature of the app is allowing users to place bids on current items within a time limit that resets on new bid.
 Once the time limit ends, the last bidder wins.

 ## Main Features
 - Built with Vite + React